 Arteriovenous Graft Creation for Hemodialysis

-You may have mild bruising or swelling near your wound.
-Your wound may drain a few drops of blood or pink fluid for 24 hours.
+You may have mild bruising or swelling near your surgery area.
+The area may drain a few drops of blood or pink fluid for 24 hours.
 Your AVG will take 2 to 3 weeks to heal.
 After this time, it can be used for hemodialysis.

 - You feel lightheaded, short of breath, and have chest pain.